-Field ecology of Homopus signatus
+Field ecology of Chersobius signatus

-Determining baseline information on population size, population dynamics, morphology, growth, natural diet, tick infestations, and reproduction, for a single population in the northern part of the distribuiton range of H. signatus.
+Determining baseline information on population size, population dynamics, morphology, growth, natural diet, tick infestations, and reproduction, for a single population in the northern part of the distribuiton range of C. signatus.
 Because the study was conducted over a period with wet and dry years, environmental effects were evaluated too.

 Materials and methods